-13.2 Reservation Application
+16.2 Reservation application

 A reservation application is required for all custom projects and for certain prescriptive measures (see catalog and applications for requirements).
-A reservation application is strongly encouraged for all prescriptive projects and new construction/major renovation projects.
+A reservation application is strongly encouraged for all prescriptive projects and new construction or major renovation projects.

-Annual program funding is limited, and reservation applications are not a guarantee that rebates will be provided.
+Annual program funding is limited, and reservation applications are not a guarantee that rebates will be issued.
 Actual rebates are based on final applications.
-DTE Energy will review all final applications for eligibility and completeness.
+The Energy Efficiency Program for Business team will review all final applications for eligibility and completeness.
 A reservation application reserves funds for a specific project, provided that:

-- · Work commences on the proposed measures within 30 days of project approval. - Measures are completely installed within 90 days of project approval or by Nov.
-30, 2024, whichever comes first.
+- Work commences on the proposed measures within 30 days of project approval. - Measures are completely installed within 90 days of project approval or by Dec.
+1, 2025, whichever comes first.

-NOTE: The final application (and all supporting documentation) must be submitted within 60 days of project completion, but no later than Nov.
-30, 2024.
-Final applications received after that date may be cancelled.
+NOTE: The final application (and all supporting documentation) must be submitted within 60 days of project completion, but no later than Dec.
+1, 2025.
+Final applications received after that date may be cancelled or subject to 2026 program policies and procedures.

-It is the responsibility of the applicant to contact the program team if a project is delayed, substantially changed, or cancelled.
-Funds that have been reserved for specific applications are not transferable to other projects, facilities/campuses, and/or customers.
+It is the responsibility of the applicant to contact the program team if a project is delayed, substantially changed or cancelled.
+Funds that have been reserved for specific applications are not transferable to other projects, facilities/campuses and/or customers.
 A completed and electronically submitted reservation application initiates the review process.
 Funds are only reserved for a given project when the project details have been approved and a reservation letter has been issued.

-The reservation application for prescriptive and new construction/major renovation systems approach (non-LEED) measures must include sufficient information (quantities, etc.) to estimate the rebate amount.
-The reservation application for custom measures must include a project description, equipment performance data, specification sheets, operating schedules, quote for proposed change, load profiles, and an estimate of the annual energy savings.
+The reservation application for prescriptive and new construction or major renovation systems approach (non-LEED) measures must include sufficient information (quantities, etc.) to estimate the rebate amount.
+The reservation application for custom measures must include a project description, equipment performance data, specification sheets, operating schedules, quote for proposed change, load profiles and an estimate of the annual energy savings.

 NOTE: Periodically, special rebate offers may be made to help promote specific areas of energy savings.
-Under such offers, specific timelines, deadlines, and other requirements may apply to application submission, work schedule, and completion.
+Under such offers, specific timelines, deadlines and other requirements may apply to application submission, work schedule and completion.

-13.3 Detailed Program Steps
+16.3 Detailed program steps

-Step 1.
-Eligibility check.
+Step 1: Eligibility check.
 Verify that your project is eligible and meets the project requirements as set forth in customer eligibility (section 3), project requirements (section 4) and rebate caps and limits (section 7).

-Step 2.
-Complete, and submit a reservation application.
-Register and submit your application at mienergyrebates.com
+Step 2: Complete and submit a reservation application.
+Register and submit your application at dteenergy.com/business/application

 A reservation application is required for custom projects and some other specific measures (see catalog for requirements) and is strongly recommended for all projects.
-Contractors may complete the form on behalf of their customers, but all required information and a DTE Energy customer name and contact information (phone and/or email) must be provided.
+Contractors may complete the form on behalf of their customers, but all required information, including DTE Energy customer name and contact information (phone and/or email), must be provided.

-For prescriptive projects that require a reservation application, a reservation application must be submitted at least three weeks prior to starting work on the project in order to allow time for the program team to review the application and, if necessary, schedule and conduct a pre-inspection.
+For prescriptive projects that require a reservation application, a reservation application must be submitted at least three weeks prior to starting work.
+This allows adequate time for the program team to review the application and, if necessary, schedule and conduct a pre-inspection.
 If you have not been contacted to schedule an inspection or have not received a reservation letter within three weeks of application submission, contact the program team prior to starting work.

-NOTE: All custom projects must have a reservation application submitted at least three weeks prior to starting work on the project in order to allow time for the program team to review the application and schedule and, if necessary, conduct a pre-inspection.
+NOTE: All custom projects must have a reservation application submitted at least three weeks prior to starting work.
+This allows adequate time for the program team to review the application and schedule and, if necessary, conduct a pre-inspection.
 If you have not been contacted to schedule an inspection or have not received a reservation letter within three weeks of application submission, contact the program team prior to starting work.